matthewsiemens/clojure-yahoo-finance/README.md

 # yahoo-finance

-A Clojure library designed to ... well, that part is up to you.
+An easy to use Clojure library for querying with the Yahoo Finance API

 ## Usage

-FIXME
+Coming soon, not in Clojars yet.

 ## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License 1.0.